 Skip to content

-This page uses .eml files already on disk.
-If you want MailAtlas to connect to a live mailbox, use mailatlas sync imap instead.
+This page uses MailAtlas sample data.
+To use your own email, replace the sample path with a local .eml file.
+If you want MailAtlas to connect to a live mailbox, use Manual IMAP Sync instead.

 Terminal window